 Earlier in Tuesday’s meeting, Stitt’s four nominees to the Oklahoma State Board of Education advanced.
 Estella Hernandez’s nomination advanced 13-3 and Jennifer Monies’ nomination moved 10-6.
 Brian Bobek and Kurt Bollenbach each advanced 15-0.

 (Correction: This story was updated at 8:30 a.m.
 Wednesday, May 15, to reflect Sen. John Haste’s district accurately.
-NonDoc regrets the error.)
+NonDoc regrets the error.
+It was updated again to reflect a more accurate count of colleges and universities funded by the state of Oklahoma.)